github/codeql/docs/language/ql-spec/index.rst

 For a formal specification of the QL language, including a description of syntax, terminology, and other technical details, please consult the QL language specification.

-For information on the terminology and syntax used in QLDoc comments, please consult the QLDoc specification.
+For information on the terminology and syntax used in QLDoc comments, please consult the QLDoc comment specification.

 .. toctree::
    :maxdepth: 2